Tutorial of pydefect

 2 0.883 0.845 False

-We can also create the calc_summary.json file with the calc_summary (= cs) sub-command.
+You can also create a calc_summary.json file using the calc_summary (= cs) sub-command:

 pydefect cs -d *_*/ -pcr perfect/calc_results.json